 BALTIMORE — The U.S. Department of Justice on Tuesday released a revised list of sanctuary jurisdictions throughout the nation.

-Baltimore County was the only Maryland jurisdiction named, after an initial list unveiled in May identified 10 Cities and 8 Counties throughout the state deemed "sanctuary."
+Baltimore County is the only Maryland jurisdiction named, after an initial list unveiled in May identified 10 Cities and 8 Counties in the state as "sanctuary."

-DOJ says it designates jurisdictions as "sanctuary" if they impose policies that "materially impede enforcement of federal immigration statutes and regulations."
+DOJ designates jurisdictions as "sanctuary" if they impose policies that "materially impede enforcement of federal immigration statutes and regulations."

-Anne Arundel, Baltimore, Charles, Howard, Montgomery, Prince George's, Queen Anne's, and Talbot Counties all made the DOJ's initial list.
+Anne Arundel, Baltimore, Charles, Howard, Montgomery, Prince George's, Queen Anne's, and Talbot Counties all made DOJ's original list.

-The cities on the list originally were Annapolis, Baltimore, Cheverly, College Park, Edmonston, Greenbelt, Hyattsville, Mount Rainier, Rockville, and Takoma Park.
+Initially, the cities of Annapolis, Baltimore, Cheverly, College Park, Edmonston, Greenbelt, Hyattsville, Mount Rainier, Rockville, and Takoma Park were listed as well.

-WMAR-2 News asked the DOJ how they reached their conclusion to remove all Maryland jurisdictions from the list, with exception to Baltimore County, despite recent statements from ICE, accusing others, such as Howard County, of ignoring detainer requests.
+WMAR-2 News asked DOJ how they reached their conclusion to remove all Maryland jurisdictions from the original list, with exception to Baltimore County, despite recent statements from ICE, accusing others, such as Howard County, of still ignoring detainer requests.

 MORE: ICE accuses Howard County of freeing convicted rapist days after violating probation